 “What’s is it with all the itching and tingling of my skin?”
 Keighley said as she delivered my coffee.
-As one of my most favourite barista’s Keighley knows that I ‘talk menopause’.
-“I’m writing about this right now” I replied laughing at her face – so let me take your photo!”
-Her face says it all doesn’t it?
+As one of my most favourite barista’s Keighley knows that I ‘talk menopause’, so she knew that I would have an answer for her.

 For some of you in your early 50’s , it gets incredibly dry.
 For others of you, it gets ‘crinkly’ or ‘crepey’.
 Some of you are driven crazy because your skin starts to itch.
 Some of you even develop eczema.
 Many of you notice the dark spots arriving more rapidly too.